 In the context of effectiveness, team members must always monitor their work against the expected and intended output.

-All tasks must be approved in APM.
+All tasks must be approved in AP.
 This approval may be a simple and quick formality, or require a longer step to validate it.

 A task “Done” means when the task is considered complete, output verified and delivered internally or externally.